Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Density of with with

 Recall more generally that any number field $K$ is always naturally equipped with a ring $\mathcal{O}_{K}$ of integers in $K$; and which is classically known to describe the arithmetic of $K$, however, usually difficult to compute in practice.
-So now, every field $K_{f}=\mathbb{Q}[x]\slash (f(x))$ has a ring of integers $\mathcal{O}_{K_{f}}$ and moreover applying (as in \cite{BK3}) a theorem due to Bhargava-Shankar-Wang [\cite{sch1}, Theorem 1.2], we then again have the following corollary which shows that the probability of choosing randomly $p$-adic integer polynomial $f\in \mathbb{Z}[x]\subset \mathbb{Z}_{p}[x]$ arising from a polynomial discrete dynamical system in Sect.\ref{sec2}, so that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{10.1}.
+So now, every field $K_{f}=\mathbb{Q}[x]\slash (f(x))$ has a ring of integers $\mathcal{O}_{K_{f}}$ and moreover (as in \cite{BK222}) applying [\cite{sch1}, Theorem 1.2], we then also obtain the following corollary which shows that the probability of choosing randomly $p$-adic integer polynomial $f\in \mathbb{Z}[x]\subset \mathbb{Z}_{p}[x]$ arising from a polynomial discrete dynamical system in Section \ref{sec2} (and ascertained by Corollary \ref{9.1}), such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{9.1}.
 When monic integer polynomials $f\in \mathbb{Z}[x]$ are ordered by height $H(f)$ as defined in \textnormal{\cite{sch1}}, the density of such polynomials $f$ such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$ is $\zeta(2)^{-1}$. \end{cor}